 PSHE (life skills) and the Active Citizenship curriculum at Key Stage 3 and beyond will include a focus on healthy body and healthy life; self-awareness; risks such as sexual exploitation, unsafe use of the internet and extremism; as well as learning on careers, money, industry and economics.
 The curriculum will also develop knowledge of the public institutions and services in England and abroad, and an understanding of different cultures and faiths.
 Students will be taught about parliament, about how laws are drafted and approved, about how the democratic institutions function and about the role of media and voluntary bodies.

 At GCSE, all students will study three subjects related to Humanities and Faith education.
 All students will complete a GCSE in Citizenship and a GCSE in Religious Studies.
 All students will also study either GCSE History or GCSE Geography.
-Gifted and Talented students in Year 11 will also have the opportunity to study AS Religious Studies.
+Gifted and Talented students in Year 11 will also have the opportunity to study an additional GCSE in Sociology.

 At post-16 level, students will study A Level Psychology, A Level Sociology, A Level History, A Level Religious Studies and A Level Politics.